dmoisset/s5/equipment/armor.md

 ### Activating and deactivating

-A suit of armor’s environmental protections last for a number of days specified in the EP column of the armor table.
+A suit of armor’s environmental protections last for a number of days equal to minumum proficiency bonus × 4 - 6.
 Activating or deactivating these environmental protections takes an action.
 If you have access to a suit that is unattended or worn by a helpless creature, you can turn on its environmental protection, but turning it off requires a Computers check to hack the system with a DC of 13+minimum proficiency.